laverdet/isolated-vm/README.md

 recommended to use odd-numbered nodejs releases since these frequently break ABI and API compatibility and isolated-vm doesn't aim to be compatible with bleeding edge v8.

-Against potentially hostile code you should also consider turning on [v8 untrusted code mitigations](https://v8.dev/docs/untrusted-code-mitigations), which helps address the class of speculative execution attacks known as Spectre and Meltdown.
-You can enable this feature by running `node` with the `--untrusted-code-mitigations` flag.
-This feature comes with a slight performance cost and must be enabled per-process, therefore nodejs disables it by default.

 v8 is a relatively robust runtime, but there are always new and exciting ways to crash, hang, exploit, or otherwise disrupt a process with plain old JavaScript.
 Your application must be resilient to these kinds of issues and attacks.
 It's a good idea to keep instances of `isolated-vm`